leon-w/panopto-dl/README.md

 ### ho to use

-* when opening a panopto video, the video source url gets saved, the video title gets fetched from the tab title (wont work properly when using the embedded player)
+* open the video streaming page for a short moment and the video will get registered (embedded players will not work)
 * click the extension icon to view all detected videos
   * click the video title to copy a `ffmpeg` command that will download the video as `.mp4`
   * click delete to remove the video from the list